This is your one-stop shopping guide for the best toys for toddlers! You can find toys that are educational, fun, and affordable.

 Are you wondering what to buy your toddler?
-Are you scared of falling for all the holiday hype and being stuck with a useless toy?
+Are you scared of falling for all the hype and being stuck with a useless toy?

 Don't Worry!
 We are here to help!

-Below are toys that inspire creativity and language/motor development.
+Below are toys that inspire creativity, language, and motor development.
 These toys are worth the money and your children will have fun and learn at the same time!

 The other beauty is that all toys can be found on Amazon which means avoiding crowded parking lots and long lines!!

 What an adorable game!
 This game is for older toddlers and preschool age children alike.
 Children will grow with this game.
-Your child will be exposed to counting, matching, colors and the important skill of turn taking.
+Your child will be exposed to counting, matching, colors and the important skill of turn-taking.
 These are important skills to start early!

 Works On: Colors, Color Matching, Turn-Taking, Counting, Attention

 Gears are one of my favorite building tools for toddlers.
-The movement of the gears are fascinating for children which helps keep them engaged.
+The movement of the gears is fascinating for children which helps keep them engaged.
 The creativity for building is also endless.
 It is only limited by imagination!